Our Lady of the Pillar

-Our Lady of the Pillar (Nuestra Señora del Pilar) is the name given to the Blessed Virgin Mary in the context of the traditional belief that Mary, while living in Jerusalem, supernaturally appeared to the Apostle James the Greater in AD 40 while he was preaching in what is now Spain.
+Our Lady of the Pillar (Nuestra Señora del Pilar) is the name given to the Virgin Mary in the context of the traditional belief that Mary, while living in Jerusalem, supernaturally appeared to the Apostle James the Greater in AD 40 while he was preaching in what is now Spain.
 Those who adhere to this belief consider this appearance to be the only recorded instance of Mary exhibiting the mystical phenomenon of bilocation.
 Among Catholics, it is also considered the first Marian apparition, and unique because it happened while Mary was still living on Earth.

 This title is also associated with a wooden image commemorating the apparition, which is now enshrined at the Cathedral-Basilica of Our Lady of the Pillar in Zaragoza, Aragon, Spain.
 Pope Callixtus III granted indulgences for visitors to the shrine in 1456.
 Pope Innocent XIII in 1730 mandated her veneration throughout the Spanish Empire.
 On 20 May 1905, Pope Pius X granted the image a canonical coronation.

 Our Lady of the Pillar is considered the Patroness of Aragon and its capital Zaragoza, Hispanic people, the Hispanic world, and of the Spanish Civil Guard.
-Her feast day is 12 October, which coincides with Columbus Day, the national holiday of Spain.
+Her feast day is 12 October, which coincides with the National Day of Spain.

 History

 Early tradition

 Catholic tradition holds that, in the early days of Christianity, the Apostles of Jesus spread the Gospel throughout the known world, with James the Greater evangelizing in Roman Hispania (modern-day Spain).
 He confronted great difficulties in his missionary efforts and faced severe discouragement.
 In AD 40, while he was praying by the banks of the Ebro at Caesaraugusta (Zaragoza), Mary bilocated from Jerusalem, where she was living at the time, and appeared to James, accompanied by thousands of angels, to console and encourage him.

-Some of the earliest archaeological evidence of Marian devotion in Zaragoza is found in Christian tombs dating from Roman days, which appear to bear images representing the Assumption of the Blessed Virgin.
+Some of the earliest archaeological evidence of Marian devotion in Zaragoza is found in Christian tombs dating from the Roman period, which appear to bear images representing the Assumption of the Blessed Virgin.
 In the 4th century, the presence of votive images placed on columns or pillars is attested.
-The oldest written testimony of devotion to the Blessed Virgin in Zaragoza is usually identified as that of Pedro Librana in 1155.
+The oldest written testimony of devotion to the Virgin Mary in Zaragoza is usually identified as that of Pedro Librana in 1155.
 There is evidence that the site attracted pilgrims from across the Iberian Peninsula during the 13th century, e.g. reflected in the work Milagros de Nuestra Señora by Gonzalo de Berceo, dated to the 1250s or early 1260s.
 The appellation Santa María del Pilar is attested for 1299.
 The claim that the first church had been the oldest in Hispania, built in AD 40 by James the Greater, is first recorded in 1318.